StephanMusgrave/unipop/README.md

 <!-- hi guys what I mean by this is the end negotion buttons, next buyer etc. -->
 Through the chatroom, the seller has control over his/her queue.

 The seller can choose to end the negotiation with the current buyer and move on to the next buyer.

 However, in the name of fairness, the seller cannot arbitrarily choose who he/she chats to.
-He/she can only see and chat to the first person in the queue, and not anyone behind.
+He/she can only identify and chat to the first person in the queue, and not anyone behind.

 This is important because it guards unipop against becoming an unwieldy and ultimately inefficient auctioning site.

 'Pops' page
 ---